 Giving to charity is worthwhile.
-A small donation from you can make a big difference to the lives of the people in need.
+A small donation from you can make a big difference to the lives of people in need.

 How is donating to charity beneficial?